-One morning in June I was wandering around the outer shores during a very low tide forecast to be -2.3 feet.
+One morning in June I was wandering around the outer shores during a very low tide, forecast to be -2.3 feet.
 You can get a sense of this in the photo below.
 A low tide like this always brings out a few people looking for stuff to harvest on the sandy beaches.

 Some authors call them Pacific mole crabs and some call them Pacific sand crabs, either way, they’re Emerita analoga.
-In the ventral view to the left, the head is pointing down and to the left.
+In the ventral view above, the head is pointing down and to the left.
 I’m not sure what sex this one is but there were no eggs present.
 I showed a ventral view of a female with eggs in a recent post, An Abundance of Orange.
 You can go there and see what you think.

 Whenever they are present, mole crabs and their eggs are food to predators that roam the outer shores.
 Surfperch love them when they can get them.
-I learned a lot by reading Larval dynamics of the sand crab, Emerita analoga, off the central Oregon coast during a strong El Nino period.
+I learned a lot by reading Larval dynamics of the sand crab, Emerita analoga, off the central Oregon coast during a strong El Niño period.